 # Context help

 Most components in Eximee Designer can have contextual help defined.
-Exceptions are components **QR code generator** and **Page**.
+Exceptions are the components **QR code generator** and **Page**.

-<figure><img src="/files/09bc3292950e6927e9c760cf88090fed30a8b25d" alt=""><figcaption><p align="center"><em><strong>Figure 1.</strong> Appearance of the property that allows access to the contextual help editor</em></p></figcaption></figure>
+<figure><img src="/files/09bc3292950e6927e9c760cf88090fed30a8b25d" alt=""><figcaption><p align="center"><em><strong>Figure 1.</strong> Appearance of the property allowing access to the contextual help editor</em></p></figcaption></figure>

 <figure><img src="/files/ac002e6fd89fd2aae02ec7625c88ba2c44d7d68b" alt=""><figcaption><p align="center"><em><strong>Figure 2.</strong> Appearance of the editor drawer with no contextual help added</em></p></figcaption></figure>